-4.12 Poynings Place, site of the ancient manor complex stands opposite, on the eastern side of the road, in the ley of the hill.
+4.11 Manor Farm, site of the ancient manor complex stands opposite, on the eastern side of the road, in the lee of the hill.
 The original house burned down in the Eighteenth Century.
 Still an active working farmstead, what remains of the historic site is a barn and stable block, both of which are Listed at Grade II.
 The current house is predominantly of Nineteenth Century flint-work, but has lost its original fenestration.

-4.13 Returning to Cora's Corner, we find a formally laid out paved area, apsidal shelter and seats commemorating the extended residence within the village of a famous theatrical couple of the earlier Twentieth Century, Emile and Cora Littler.
+4.12 Returning to Cora's Corner, we find a formally laid out paved area, apsidal shelter and seats commemorating the extended residence within the village of a famous theatrical couple of the earlier Twentieth Century, Emile and Cora Littler.
 Emile was a gifted and successful impresario, one of the most influential operating in the United Kingdom in the years between the wars, and after.
-Cora, his wife, took countless starring roles in plays and pantomimes and survived him to a grand old age at their home, Downmere, close by.
+Cora, his wife, took countless starring roles in plays and pantomimes and survived him to a grand old age.
+Their home for most of their lives, Downmere, is close by.

-4.14 Just opposite, is located the formal entrance to Poynings House, the former Rectory.
+4.13 Just opposite, is located the formal entrance to Poynings House, the former Rectory.
 It was built in 1848 by the Holland family, successive Rectors of Poynings for much of the Nineteenth Century.
 It is a fine Classical design in white stucco, with rather less formal elevations to the rear and is Grade II listed.

-4.15 The Street drops gently toward the west between steep vegetated banks.
+4.14 The Street drops gently toward the west between steep vegetated banks.
 Glebe Cottage is the first building along, on the left.
 Probably Seventeenth Century at core, it is listed at Grade II and faced in beach or river cobble under a slate roof, hipped at one end, with a little vertical tile-hanging and a lean-to addition.
 The cottage is a good example of the local vernacular and is set back behind a rustic picket fence, which suits it well.

-4.16 Forge Garage, as the name suggests, occupies the former site of the village forge.
+4.15 Forge Garage, as the name suggests, occupies the former site of the village forge.
 It runs back from the road along the stream valley and retains much of the character of an early-to-mid Twentieth Century motor garage with a shallowly domed workshop roof, all clad in painted corrugated iron.
 It is a relatively unusual survival and is of some heritage interest in its own right.

-4.17 Located next to the garage, but at a significantly raised level is a complex group of far older properties, Forge House, Oak Cottage and Stream Cottage, all listed at Grade II.
+4.16 Located next to the garage, but at a significantly raised level is a complex group of far older properties, Forge House, Oak Cottage and Stream Cottage, all are listed at Grade II.
 The group is broadly L-shape in plan, but varied in date and status.
-Forge House is probably oldest, the others likely to be Eighteenth Century.
-They retain a number of original windows, including some Yorkshire horizontally-sliding sashes, which despite their name are quite characteristic of this part of Sussex as well as substantial chimney stacks.
-An unlisted attached neighbour, Shepherd's Hey presents a Victorian gable to the roadside, completing the group.
-It is built in Flemish-bond brickwork under a plain-tiled roof and a corresponding footprint appears on the 1873 edition of the Ordnance Survey.
-It may have accommodated the first manifestation of the village Post Office.
-A folksy, mid-Twentieth Century boundary wall, incorporating multiple material effects and textures faces The Street at this point.
+Forge House is probably Eighteenth Century, the others huddled beside possibly older.
+They retain a number of original windows, including some Yorkshire horizontally-sliding sashes, which despite their name are quite characteristic of this part of Sussex, as well as substantial chimney stacks.
+Oak Cottage accommodated the first manifestation of the village Post Office.

+4.17 An unlisted attached neighbour, Shepherd's Hey presents a late Victorian or Edwardian gable to the roadside, completing the group.
+It is built in Flemish-bond brickwork under a plain-tiled roof and is not evident in a print of 1897.
+A folksy, late-Twentieth Century boundary wall, incorporating multiple material effects and textures, faces The Street at this point.